75th Anniversary Programming

 Dr. Amy Johnson is a Conservation Biologist and Program Director of Smithsonian’s Virginia Working Landscapes (VWL).
 In this role, Johnson leads a team that cultivates a dynamic network of private landowners, citizen scientists, NGO’s, state agencies and scientists to collectively investigate the impacts of conservation management and land use on biodiversity.
 VWL research activities occur almost entirely on privately-owned working lands, demonstrating the importance of multi-faceted collaborations for acquiring the knowledge needed to move conservation forward in human-dominated landscapes.

-Silvermoon LaRose, Assistant Director at Tomaquag Museum
+Silvermoon LaRose, Assistant Director of Tomaquag Museum

 Ohkehteau Unnehtongquatash, Plant Stories